 Cleaning the Throttle Body

 You can also use a rag or microfiber towel with throttle body cleaner or mass air flow sensor cleaner to clean the surface of the throttle plate.
+Normally, a microfiber towel with cleaner alone will enough to clean the throttle body adequately.

 Installing the Throttle Body Gasket